Hemanthkanney/hand-detection/README.md

 ## Contact

-For any inquiries or suggestions, please contact [Your Name] <your.email@example.com>.
+For any inquiries or suggestions, please contact [Kanney Sai Hemanth] <hemanthgent45@gmail.com>.

 ---

-Feel free to customize this README according to your specific project details, such as adding more details about the implementation, how to interpret the results, or any other relevant information.
+Feel free to customize this README according to your specific project details, such as adding more details about the implementation, how to interpret the results or any other relevant information.